vinkrish/MachineLearning/docs/index.md

 ### Supervised Learning
 In supervised learning, we are given a data set and already know what our correct output should look like, having the idea that there is a relationship between the input and the output.

+> We try to extrapolate labels for new data given labelled data we already have

 Supervised learning problems are categorized into **Regression** and **Classification** problems.

 - In a regression problem, we are trying to predict results within a continuous output, meaning that we are trying to map input variables to some continuous function.
 Commonly used algorithms: